do-i-know-it/YggdrAshill.Nuadha/README.md

 ## Dependencies

-Nuadha depends on .NET Standard 2.0.
+This framework depends on .NET Standard 2.0.

 ## Installation